bridgefy/sdk-android-beta/README.md

 ## Overview

-Bridgefy uses a technology called mesh networking, where devices connect directly to each other in a decentralized manner.
-This allows users to communicate with nearby devices within a certain range, forming a network without the need for a centralized server or internet access.
+Bridgefy creates mesh networks in which devices connect directly to each other in a decentralized manner.
+This allows users to communicate with nearby devices within a certain range, forming a network without the need for a centralized server or Internet access.

 ![networking](https://images.saymedia-content.com/.image/t_share/MTkzOTUzODU0MDkyNjE3MjIx/particlesjs-examples.gif)

-The SDK provides a set of tools and APIs that developers can use to incorporate offline messaging, data transfer, and real-time communication features into their applications.
+The Bridgefy SDK provides a set of tools and APIs that developers can use to incorporate offline messaging, data transfer, and real-time communication features into their applications.
 It allows users to send data directly to other nearby devices using Bluetooth Low Energy.

 ### Table of contents